chrisgrieser/alfred-bibtex-citation-picker/README.md

 - `⌘⌥ + ↵`: Paste the full bibliographic entry in the APA 6th Style (requires [Pandoc](https://pandoc.org/installing.html)).
 - `⌘ + L`: Preview the (unabridged) title, abstract, and list of keywords in Large Type.
 - `⌘fn + ↵`: Delete the entry from the BibTeX library. (⚠️ This feature is untested with BibTeX files created with apps other than BibDesk and Bookends.
 [Create an issue](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/issues) for problems with other apps.)

-> __Note__
-> Removing entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file are not reflected in Zotero.

-### Adding entries to the BibTeX library
-- There is a universal actions that can be triggered on a __DOI__, __ISBN__, or __URL containing a DOI__ to add to the `.bib` library.
+- `universal action` or `hotkey`: Uses the selected __DOI__, __ISBN__, or __URL containing a DOI__ to add a new entry to the library.
 	- *Experimental:* A second universal action can be used to parse & add a bibliographic entry.
 Requires [anystyle](https://github.com/inukshuk/anystyle).
 	- The new entry is added to your library, with a correctly formatted and unique citekey.
 Afterward, the entry is opened in the app specified in `open_entries_in`.

 > __Note__
-> Adding entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file are not reflected in Zotero.
+> Adding or removing entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file are not reflected in Zotero.

 ### Literature Note Actions
 - The citation picker looks in the folder specified in the workflow settings for files that are *exactly* named like the citekey (without `@`, but with `.md` extension).
 Entries that have such a literature note is indicated by a `📓`.